QNX: QNX Board Support Packages

 QNX Standard Support is available for a BSP that is listed below as available on QNX Software Center.
 For other BSPs, alternative forms of support (e.g., custom support plans, etc.) may be available or required from the “BSP Supplier” or “Board Vendor” indicated below.

 BlackBerry QNX Partners

 BlackBerry QNX has worked with a network of partner organizations to provide complementary technologies.
-These important relationships have ability to provide the foundational software, middleware, and services behind the world's most critical embedded systems.
+These important relationships have ability to provide the foundational software, middleware, and services behind critical embedded systems.